November 13, 2019, Israel

 The message is clear: Martial arts are for the elite.
 An "average" person may join a martial arts club but he will never be a star, he will certainly never earn a black belt.
-Many instructors have confided in me; the "average" student serves only one purpose, he is the cannon fodder, he is there to pay the rent, to pay his membership dues so that the dojo can survive financially.
-The average student is there to serve the dojo, but the dojo is there to serve the elite student, the future black belt, the tournament champion. (sorry guys for spilling the beans, for letting the cat out of the bag).
+Many instructors have confided in me; the "average" student serves only one purpose; cannon fodder, he is there to pay the rent, to pay his membership dues so that the dojo can survive financially.
+The average student is there to serve the dojo, but the dojo is there to serve the elite student, the future black belt, the tournament champion. (sorry guys for spilling the beans, the truth).

 The average student will not earn a black belt and the teacher does not expect this of him.
-So therefore there is really no reason to invest in this individual.
-They will train for a while, the instructor will try to get him to sign a long term contract, but it is expected that this student will drop out.
-That is fine as they as he drops his money in the dojo, for the sake of the non-average students, the future champions, the future black belts.
+Thus, there is really no reason to invest in this individual.
+They will train for a while, the instructor will try to get him to sign a long-term contract, but it is expected that this student will drop out.
+That is fine as long as he drops his money in the dojo, for the sake of the non-average students, the future champions, the future black belts.
 You might call this, "elite self defense", for the few, the privileged, the gifted.

 Remember the post: the average person will not earn a black belt.

 The message is clear; the rank of black belt is reserved for the non-average individual.
 The average person can never hope to attain this rank.

 Perhaps we can say that the training, which is open to all, is actually a "weeding out" process, i.e. separating the "men from the boys", finding out who "has what it takes" and who does not, separating the average from the superior.